vgsr/vgsr/readme.txt

 == Changelog ==

+= 0.3.0 =
+* Adds Gravity Forms form option to allow selected users to download form entries
+* Fixes bug where WP SEO breadcrumbs were overwritten for search pages

 = 0.2.1 =
 * Improves visibility of gallery posts in breadcrumbs, nav menus etc.
 * Adds support for Responsive Lightbox